pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 You should have the three following entries now:

-  * A file called `delete-user.md`.
-It presents a tool which allows to delete Pryv.io users.
   * A file called `ensure-permissions-${ROLE}`.
 This script ensures that the correct permissions are set for data and log directories.
   * The file `run-config-leader` and folder `config-leader`.
 This is the script and configuration files that are used to launch the configuration leader service.
 The leader is usually hosted on the `reg-master` machine.